 The easiest way to get there is to take Highway 101 and then take the Lombard Street exit.
 Once you’re on Lombard Street, you’ll need to drive slowly and carefully, as there are many twists and turns.
 Parking near Lombard Street can be a bit of a challenge, as there is limited street parking available.

 If you’re able to find a spot, it will likely cost you a few dollars an hour.
 There are also several parking garages in the area, which can be pricey but may be worth it if you’re on foot or by bike.

 Several bike trails wind through San Francisco’s Russian Hill neighborhood, including the Wiggle, which is a popular route for cyclists.
 Biking Lombard Street can be a lot of fun, but it can also be a little dangerous. you’ll have to be careful to watch out for cars, and you’ll also have to make sure that your bike slowly and carefully twists and turns.

 If you’re looking to bike around Lombard Street, there are a few places where you can hire a bike.
 One option is the Bike Hut, which is located at the beginning of Lombard Street.
-They have a variety of bikes available for rent, including tandems, mountain bikes, and kids’ bikes.
+They have bikes available for rent, including tandems, mountain bikes, and kids’ bikes.

 If you’re visiting San Francisco, chances are you’ll do a lot of walking!
 The best way to experience Lombard Street is by foot.
 This way, you can take in the views and soak up the atmosphere of this famous street.
 Be sure to wear comfortable shoes, and take your time walking up and down the street.